daidallos-tech/Task_ManagerV2/README.md

 cd Task_ManagerV2
 ```

-2. Set Up the Environment
+2. Set Up the Environment.
    Create a `.env` file in the root directory and add your PostgreSQL credentials:

 ```text